Treks in the GHNP – What do you need to know ?

 But for those who really wants to know the basics, here are some details for information purposes only :

-• Lunch : A packed lunch consisting of paranthas or sandwiches, a juice, a chocolate & a fruit.
+- Lunch : A packed lunch consisting of paranthas or sandwiches, a juice from local squash, a local sweet & a fruit.

 Links to other pages